 Ingredients

 Fortunately, Cuban bread calls for simple pantry ingredients you probably already have.
-However, if you don't have bread flour, make sure to grab some; it's the key ingredient in this recipe!
+Let's talk about the most important ingredients you'll need!

 - Bread Flour: The higher protein content in bread flour as opposed to all-purpose creates more gluten in the dough, causing a higher rise and a lovely chewy texture.
 My favorite bread flour is King Arthur.